scala/docs.scala-lang/_overviews/scala3-book/scala-features.md

       point is to base the lists on Github stars and activity.
 {% endcomment %}

 Scala has a vibrant ecosystem, with libraries and frameworks for every need.
-The [“Awesome Scala” list](https://github.com/lauris/awesome-scala) provides a list of hundreds of open source projects that are available to Scala developers.
-Some of the more notable are listed below.
+The [“Awesome Scala” list](https://github.com/lauris/awesome-scala) provides a list of hundreds of open source projects that are available to Scala developers, and the [Scaladex](https://index.scala-lang.org) provides a searchable index of Scala libraries.
+Some of the more notable libraries are listed below.

 ### Web development